vedantchauhan/MeBankCC/README.md

  1. For input check
  2. exit </i>

 Provide your response.
 Application will continue to prompt for inputs and will show results.
 Type '2' to exit.
-With '1' response, below test cases area attached: <br>
+With '1' response, below test cases are attached: <br>
 <i>
 1 <br>
 Enter following inputs:<br>